7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 Plus, consult legal experts before making any deal since a SaaS business can easily get valued in millions of dollars.

-Facebook, an app barely 16 years old, has a net worth of around $530 billion today.
+Facebook, an app barely 16 years old, has a net worth of around $530 billion.
 It isn’t the only successful one in the market.
 And at present, there are apps for just about everything.

 With the number of mobile app downloads increasing by 45% over the last five years, buying an app now can be a terrific investment.

-Buying an app makes sense if you’re looking to leverage its competitive advantage in the market.
-So the first step should be to identify the business area you want to address and the service you want to provide.
+Buying an app makes sense if you want to leverage its competitive advantage in the market.
+So the first step should be to identify the business area you wish to address and the service you wish to provide.
 After that, assess the kind of app you’re looking for.

 Not all app developers like the business end of things.
 Thus, apart from using your contacts to look out for potential sellers, you can also signup with online marketplaces.